CelesteGiraffe/Hardstuck/README.md

 # Hardstuck — BakkesMod plugin

-One-line: Hardstuck is a BakkesMod plugin for basic backend communication and telemetry, it currently exposes an API client and payload builder used by an external front-end to track training and MMR progress.
+One-line: Hardstuck is a BakkesMod plugin for basic backend communication and telemetry, it currently exposes an API client and payload builder used by an external front-end to track training and MMR progress (see https://github.com/CelesteGiraffe/Hardstuck-frontend).

 Note: The GUI overlay is not functional yet.
-This submission focuses on the backend/API pieces that the external front-end app uses for training and MMR tracking.
+This submission focuses on the backend/API pieces that the external front-end app uses for training and MMR tracking (see https://github.com/CelesteGiraffe/Hardstuck-frontend).

 ---

 ## Quick start (for integrating apps)

-This plugin is intended to run in Rocket League and act as a local bridge for an external front-end that tracks training and MMR progress.
+This plugin is intended to run in Rocket League and act as a local bridge for an external front-end that tracks training and MMR progress (for the official frontend see https://github.com/CelesteGiraffe/Hardstuck-frontend).
 It currently does not provide an in-game GUI.

 1. Build or download a release zip and extract the plugin folder into your BakkesMod `bakkesmod/plugins` folder.
 The release must include at minimum:
    - `Hardstuck.dll` (Release build, x64)
    - `Hardstuck.json` (plugin manifest)
 2. Launch Rocket League and verify the plugin loads (check BakkesMod logs).
-The front-end app should communicate with the plugin's API hooks to receive telemetry and progress data.
+The front-end app should communicate with the plugin's API hooks to receive telemetry and progress data — see https://github.com/CelesteGiraffe/Hardstuck-frontend for the companion frontend that works with this uploader.

 ---